 Jenny was classified a pristine lake by a past study which substantiated the quality of water therein to be of the highest standard exhibiting very little water or general pollution.
 It is therefore very accurate to say that you can look forward to 1,191 acres of fresh air.

 Staying within the second least populated state and more specifically in Pinedale town, or rather 3.2 miles off it, Fremont Lake earns a slot on this list for its impeccable aesthetics.
 As with the aforementioned, a theme of well-kempt nature reverberates throughout in a lake that has become synonymous with highly-coveted annual celebrations such as the Big Fish Ice Derby and the Sailing Regatta.

 Freemont's depth of 610 feet ranks it seventh in the US whiles its 0.5-mile width and 12-mile length see it emerge runners up as the state's largest natural lake.
 Wildlife is in generous serving here and you are likely to stumble upon eccentric water birds, mule deers, and moose among many other eye-catching animals.

-That's it for our list but other great lakes for paddle boarding.
+That's it for our list of best lakes for paddle boarding.
 And there's more lakes we didn't mentioned that are all great for paddle boarding like the idyllic Lake Bled in Slovenia, France's Sainte-Croix Lake which is actually great for beginners, and the wondrous Lake Bohinj also in Slovenia.
 And there's the Lake Union paddle boarding enthusiasts shouldn't miss.
 If you happen to live around one of those lakes, just grab your paddle board and head out for a nice day of paddle boarding.